THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 For example, let’s say you have a credit card that has an 18% interest rate.
 Given that 8% is a very conservative long-term return assumption for the stock market, you can see that paying off debt makes sense here.
 After all, why invest to earn $0.08 per dollar when you are paying $0.18 per dollar on your debt?
 You would be losing $0.10 per dollar if you followed this logic!

-But then we move our attention to lower interest rate debt as well as debt that can be deducted on your taxes.
-Here the story becomes a bit grayer.
+But when we move our attention to lower interest rate debt as well as debt that can be deducted on your taxes, the story becomes a bit more confusing.

 - Interest on debt equals less than 2%, invest